Samsung Delivers Vision for Open and Intelligent IoT Experiences to Simplify Everyday Life

 Samsung is working with partners such as the Open Connectivity Foundation (OCF) to set common industry standards.
 OCF is the largest IoT standardization body in the world and Samsung’s ARTIK chip, air conditioner and Family Hub refrigerator have already been certified by the association for interoperability criteria needed for IoT.

 In spring 2018, Samsung will unite its IoT applications, including Samsung Connect, Smart Home, Smart View and more into the SmartThings app to connect and control any SmartThings-enabled device directly from their phone, TV, or car from a single application.
 Additionally, Samsung announced plans to connect HARMAN Ignite to the SmartThings Cloud, moving the IoT experience beyond the smart home to the car.
+As a result, consumers will be able to manage their connected home from the car and vice versa.

-Because increased connectivity requires improved security, Samsung announced that it has incorporated its trusted Samsung Knox technology into its connected devices, including Smart TVs and Smart Signage, additional mobile products and Smart appliances.
+Because increased connectivity requires improved security, Samsung announced that it has incorporated its trusted Samsung Knox technology into its connected devices, including Smart TVs and Smart Signages, additional mobile products and Smart appliances.
 Knox technology includes a hardware security system and firmware updates to help ensure devices are protected.

 Building the Connected Future